Murillo-Strina/PokedexProject/README.md

-# JSCodeHub-
+# PokedexProject
-This repository contains various projects and activities developed during my learning period with JavaScript.
-Here, you'll find scripts and mini-projects focused on improving JavaScript skills and exploring different web development concepts.
+This repository contains a small project developed during my learning period with JavaScript, CSS and HTML.

+To open the site, just use the link: https://murillo-strina.github.io/PokedexProject/